-Rub and rinse lenses for the recommended amount of time to help prevent serious eye infections.
-Never use water, saline solution, or rewetting drops to disinfect lenses.
-These solutions will not disinfect lenses.
-Not using the recommended disinfectant can lead to severe infection, vision loss or blindness.
+- Rub and rinse lenses for the recommended amount of time to help prevent serious eye infections. - Never use water, saline solution, or rewetting drops to disinfect lenses.
+These solutions will not disinfect lenses, not using the recommended disinfectant can lead to serious infection, vision loss or blindness.

-3. LENS CASE CARE Instruction for Use:
+3. LENS CASE CARE

-Clean contact lens cases with digital rubbing with fresh, sterile disinfecting solutions/contact lens cleaner.
+- Clean contact lens cases with digital rubbing using fresh, sterile disinfecting solution/contact lens cleaner.
 Never use water.
-Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with a fresh, clean tissue is recommended.
-Air-drying or recapping the lens case lids after use without any additional cleaning methods should be avoided.
-If air-drying, be sure that no residual solution remains in the case before allowing it to air-dry.
-Replace lens case according to the directions given by your eye care practitioner or the labeling that came with your case.
-Contact lens cases can be a source of bacterial growth.
+Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with fresh, clean tissue is recommended.
+Never air-dry or recap the lens case lids after use without any additional cleaning methods.
+If air-drying, be sure that no residual solution remains in the case before allowing it to air-dry. - Replace lens case according to the directions given by your eye care practitioner or the labeling that came with your case. - Contact lens cases can be a source of bacterial growth.